pivotal/docs-tap/tap-gui/plugins/application-accelerator-git-repo.hbs.md

 # Create an Application Accelerator Git repository during project creation

-This topic tells you how to enable and use GitHub repository creation in the Application Accelerator plug-in of Tanzu Developer Portal (commonly called TAP GUI).
+This topic tells you how to enable and use GitHub repository creation in the Application Accelerator plug-in of Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).

 ## <a id="overview"></a> Overview